tonyvict/tp/docs/UserGuide.md

 ### Quick Search : `search`

-Allows users to instantly search for contacts by name, email or phone number.
+Allows tutors to instantly search for contacts by name, email or phone number.

 <div markdown="span" class="alert alert-primary"> :bulb: **Tip**
 The Quick Search feature is ideal for quick lookups during lessons or when managing attendance.